jason-dour/hugo-aws-lambda-layer/README.md

 AWS Lambda Layer for Hugo from gohugo.io.

+It is intended to be functional in all runtimes.
+It has been tested in `go1.x` and `python3.8` so far.

 ## Building the Layer

 1. Make certain you have the `lambci/lambda:build-go1.x` Docker image needed to build the layer.